EFFECT Knob with Label

 Variation Knob Types

-From left to right: Unipolar knob (zero position left), bipolar knob (zero position center), a three-way switch, four-way switch
+From left to right: Unipolar knob (zero position left), bipolar knob (zero position center), three-way switch, four-way switch

 Checking and Setting Levels